ISCA2020Flatfish/Flatfish-BM/bims/README.md

-# BIM searched by Flatfish
+# BIMs generatd by Flatfish
+## Note
-Note that you may get different BIM because the randomness of reinforment learning algorithm.
+1. You may get different BIMs due to the randomness of reinforment learning.

-Note that we place the mapping for LSB left in this README.md.
+2. All the BIMs are presented in a "LSB -> MSB" format in both row and column.

-### Stride-large
+### Stride (large)
-Online
+Flatfish-Online
 ```
 [[0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1]
  [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0]